 Born and raised in New England, Emily now resides in New Zealand.
 Emily is a Rustic veteran, having led community service and animal conservation programs throughout Australia, Fiji, India, China, Cambodia, and Thailand since 2007.
 Emily earned a masters degree in education from Salem State University in 2010.
 Emily has a deep knowledge of our global program operations and when speaking with our students and parents, she never hides her enthusiasm for volunteer and adventure travel.

-With nine years of experience running programs in Fiji, India, Mongolia, Morocco, New Orleans, Peru, the US and formerly our Tanzania Country Director, Jessie has an extensive knowledge of our programs and operations.
+With eleven years of experience running programs in Australia, China, Fiji, India, Mongolia, Morocco, Peru, Tanzania, Thailand, the US and formerly our Tanzania Country Director, Jessie has an extensive knowledge of our programs and operations.
 She now works directly with our clients to help them choose the perfect program to match their interests.
-She has traveled to more than 60 countries and still ventures out from Colorado to lead Rustic Pathways programs around the globe.
+She has traveled to more than 70 countries and still ventures out from Colorado to lead Rustic Pathways programs around the globe.

 Staying true to his viking blood, Erik has visited more than 60 countries and lived in numerous locations across the globe.
 With eight years under his belt with the company and several years as our global Gap Year guide, he now helps ensure that our Gap operations run smoothly.
 Erik is an avid skydiver, scuba diver and fisherman, and is known to be a fearless connoisseur of wild foods.
 He also recently completed a 3500 km road trip through east and central Africa!